Duality in mass-action networks: Acknowledgments

+I would like to thank Franco Blanchini and Giulia Giordano for reading this article and commenting on it.
 This research started during the author's thesis.
-The beginning of this work was funded by the projects DFG 284057449 and DFG-RTG “MathCore” 314838170.
-The main part of this work was funded by the Project 2025/SOLCON-160677 from the Rey Juan Carlos University.
-Special thanks go to Lamprini Ananiadi for her valuable perspectives and frequent dialogues on the subject.
+The beginning of this work was funded by the projects DFG 284057449 and DFG-RTG MathCore 314838170.
+The main part of this work was funded by the Project 2025/SOLCON-160677 from Rey Juan Carlos University.
+Special thanks to Lamprini Ananiadi for her valuable perspectives and frequent dialogues on the subject.